l-ostrowski/flask-bets/README.md

 /**** Server preparation *****/
 --install python (on Ubuntu is installed by deafult)
+--install git (on Ubuntu is installed by deafult)
 sudo apt-get update
 sudo apt-get upgrade
 sudo apt install python3.8-venv